orgua/shepherd_v2_planning/53_hw_cape_v24_review.rst

     - 3.3 mF Cap: https://www.mouser.de/ProductDetail/Rubycon/6.3ZLJ3300M10X25?qs=T3oQrply3y/OcsI9e27BJQ%3D%3D
     - 6.8 mF Cap: https://www.mouser.de/ProductDetail/Panasonic/ECA-0JHG682?qs=R8vM2Es5yU5OqYwkFTor4Q%3D%3D

-- Opa189 does not work for emulator for full range -> replace with Opa388
+- U32 (SOT23-5) Opa189 does not work for emulator for full range -> replace with Opa388
-- ref-voltage can use more buffering -> add >= 100 nF from U3-Pin6 to -6V (Pin5)
+- ref-voltage can use more buffering -> add >= 100 nF from U3-Pin6 to -6V (Pin5) or left side of cap (in front)

-    - same for U7
+    - ~same for U7~ -> but that Ref-Pin5 changed to GND, so nvm

 - EMU: Voltage-dependency for Current Measurement after switching to Opa388